-- Describe a scientific hypothesis and identify testable predictions that logically follow - Read and evaluate a phylogenetic tree - Describe the challenges of life on land and the traits that enabled plants to diversify on land - Discuss the potential adaptive significance of synapomorphies that define major clades of plants - Explain how alternation of generations varies among plant lineages and its significance in plant reproduction - Discuss the role of hormones in plant development and environmental response - Explain major themes to animal physiology and how it is linked with medicine - Explain physical principles governing gas exchange in animals in air and water - Diagram blood flow through the vertebrate circulatory system and describe the major functions of blood vessel types - Diagram the arrangement of major proteins governing muscle contraction and describe excitation contraction coupling - Describe the principles of electrical signals in neurons and diagram the organization of the vertebrate nervous system - Explain principles governing how nitrogen waste is processed in animals and how salt and water balance are maintained in animals - Describe and explain how climate and topography shape ecological systems - Identify, compare, and contrast major terrestrial and aquatic biomes - Explain the forces that regulate populations in natural systems - Describe how species interactions can influence fitness, population dynamics, and species distribution and can result in evolutionary change - Explain how communities change over space and time and be able to calculate species diversity - Describe the challenges faced in conserving species, and explain different conservation approaches that can be used to help preserve biodiversity. - Explain the mechanisms that underlie animal behavior, and how behavior is shaped by natural selection - Diagram the global carbon and nitrogen cycle and identify the major stocks and fluxes. - Identify major anthropogenic changes to the carbon, nitrogen, and phosphorus and describe how these changes have altered ecological systems
+- Describe a scientific hypothesis and identify testable predictions that logically follow - Read and evaluate a phylogenetic tree - Describe the origin of photosynthesis in plants and the traits that enabled plants to diversify on land - Discuss the potential adaptive significance of synapomorphies that define major clades of plants - Explain how the alternation of generations varies among plant lineages and its significance in plant reproduction - Discuss the role of hormones in plant development and environmental response - Explain major themes to animal physiology and how it is linked with medicine - Explain physical principles governing gas exchange in animals in air and water - Diagram blood flow through the vertebrate circulatory system and describe the major functions of blood vessel types - Diagram the arrangement of major proteins governing muscle contraction and describe excitation contraction coupling - Describe the principles of electrical signals in neurons and diagram the organization of the vertebrate nervous system - Explain principles governing how nitrogen waste is processed in animals and how salt and water balance are maintained in animals - Describe and explain how climate and topography shape ecological systems - Identify, compare, and contrast major terrestrial and aquatic biomes - Describe how species interactions can influence fitness, population dynamics, and species distribution and can result in evolutionary change - Explain how communities change over space and be able to calculate species diversity - Diagram the global carbon and nitrogen cycle and identify the major stocks and fluxes. - Identify major anthropogenic changes to the carbon, nitrogen, and phosphorus and describe how these changes have altered ecological systems

-VI.
-General Education Objectives for Biological Sciences
+V. General Education Objectives for Biological Sciences